App Logo

 Introduction to Rajasthani Cuisine

-The cuisine of Rajasthan developed using minimal water, fresh foods, and means of preserving foods.
-The food here has a longer shelf life and the high amounts of ghee and spices give a preservation and flavour.
-Key Features:
+The cuisine of Rajasthan developed using minimal water, preserved foods, and unique cooking methods.
+The food here has a longer shelf life and the high amounts of ghee and spices give both preservation and flavour.

-Whether it a rooftop dinner in Jaipur or a desi thali lunch in Jodhpur, you can get around easily with the reliable Jaipur taxi service that connects you to the authentic dining places.
+Whether it’s a rooftop dinner in Jaipur or a desi thali lunch in Jodhpur, you can get around easily with the reliable Jaipur taxi service that connects you to authentic dining places.

 1. Dal Baati Churma